RuslanHasko/friendship_matrix/README.md

 The application will be available at the following link: <http://localhost:3000>

-### NOTE: MongoDB server must running on 27017-port.
+### NOTE: MongoDB server must running and be available on 27017-port.
 To change this, see config.json on the project root.

 ### Tech
 I use a number of open source projects to work properly, such as: